Melt in your mouth, baked pumpkin donuts that you can enjoy year ’round! Vegan, Gluten-free, Nut-free

 You may not be able to call them healthy (they are donuts after all), but they are filled with coconut milk, pure pumpkin and unsweetened, natural apple sauce.
 So I guess if you think about it… they are still better than something you pick up at the store.
 And allergy-friendly!
 Can I call them healthy?
 Probably not.
-Can I call them delicious?
+Will I call them delicious?
 Absolutely!!

 Let’s Bake Some Donuts

 Baked Pumpkin Donuts

 Yield 6-12 donuts (reg & mini)

 Melt in your mouth, baked Pumpkin Donuts to enjoy year 'round.
 Vegan, nut-free with gluten-free option.

 - 6 TB dairy-free milk (So Delicious Coconut Milk)

 - 1/2 C. canned pureed pure pumpkin